Watzit/Curse-of-Strahd/Barovia/Locations/Village of Barovia/Church.md

 lreena Kolyana isn't the natural daughter of Kolyan lndirovich.
 Although Ireena never knew, Kolyan found her at the edge of the Svalich Woods near the Pillarstone of Ravenloft.
 She was but a girl then and seemed to have no memory of her past.
 Kolyan ad­ opted her and loved her dearly.

-Every night at midnight, the spirits of dead adventurers rise up out of the church graveyard, forming a silent procession as they walk the road toward Castle Ravenloft.
+Every night at midnight, the spirits of dead adventurers rise up out of the church graveyard, forming a silent procession as they walk the road toward [[Castle Ravenloft]].
 (See "March of the Dead" in the "Special Events" section at the chapter's end.)

 Funeral for the Burgomaster.
 If the characters bring Kolyan Indirovich's body to the church, Donavich presses the characters into helping him bury the bur­ gomaster in the cemetery (area E6) at dawn.
 During the burial, Donavich offers prayers to the Morning­ lord in exchange for Kolyan Indirovich's deliverance from Barovia.

-Once Kolyan is put in the ground, Donavich suggests that Ireena be taken as far from Castle Ravenloft as possible.
-He proposes that the characters take her to the Abbey of Saint Markovia in Krezk (chapter 8) or, failing that, the fortified town of Vallaki (chapter 5).
+Once Kolyan is put in the ground, Donavich suggests that Ireena be taken as far from [[Castle Ravenloft]] as possible.
+He proposes that the characters take her to the [[Abbey of Saint Markovia]] in [[Krezk]] (chapter 8) or, failing that, the fortified town of Vallaki (chapter 5).
 Donavich is unaware that the abbey, once a bastion of good, has become a den of evil.

 E5G.
 UNDERCROFT